Sadak: Soundtrack

 The soundtrack of the movie is composed by the music duo Nadeem Shravan.
 All songs were sung by Anuradha Paudwal along with Kumar Sanu, Abhijeet Bhattacharya, Manhar Udhas, Debashish Dasgupta, Junaid Akhtar & Babla Mehta.

 The film's soundtrack album sold 5 million units, becoming one of the top three best-selling Bollywood soundtracks of the year.
 The song "Tumhein Apna Banaane Ki" is a popular number till date.
-However it was a remake of the famous song Chale To Kat Hi Jayega Safar by Pakistani singer Musarrat Nazir.
-In turn, a remade version of the song was used for 2015 film Hate Story 3.
+However, it was a remake of the famous song Chale To Kat Hi Jayega Safar by Pakistani singer Musarrat Nazir.
+In turn, a remade version of the song was used for the 2015 film Hate Story 3.
+The soundtrack was #51 on the list of "100 Greatest Bollywood Soundtracks of All Time", as compiled by Planet Bollywood.